J-u1i0/mase/reports/lab4.md

 ```

-## Read through top/hardware/rtl/top.sv and make sure you understand how our MLP model maps to this hardware design.
+## Task 2: Read through top/hardware/rtl/top.sv and make sure you understand how our MLP model maps to this hardware design.
 Explain what each part is doing in the .sv file.

 ### Parameters
 The top.sv modules is the Top level module for the Neural Network instantiated in hardware.